Thomas Markle Has Made A Mess Of His Relationship With His Daughter

 “If the Queen is willing to meet our arrogant, ignorant, and insensitive president she has no excuse not to meet me, I’m nowhere near as bad.”

-On top of that, Thomas Markle seems to have bonded with Piers Morgan who seems to enjoy beating up on the Duchess of Sussex publicly.
+On top of that, Thomas Markle seems to have bonded with Piers Morgan, who seems to enjoy beating up on the Duchess of Sussex publicly.

 Thomas Markle Sr. is reportedly starting to wonder if the royals are sick of him https://t.co/9ZsdqN90FY